ApolloAuto/apollo/docs/specs/dreamview_usage_table.md

 The application layout is divided into several regions: header, sidebar, main view, and tool view.

 ### Header
-The Header has 4 drop-downs that can be set as shown:
+The Header has 3 drop-downs that can be set as shown:
 ![](images/dreamview_usage_table/header.png)

+The Co-Driver switch is used to detect disengagement event automatically.
+Once detected, Dreamview will display a pop-up of the data recorder window for the co-driver to enter a new drive event.

 Depending on the mode chosen from the mode selector, the corresponding modules and commands, defined in [hmi.conf](https://github.com/ApolloAuto/apollo/blob/master/modules/dreamview/conf/hmi.conf), will be presented in the **Module Controller**, and **Quick Start**, respectively.